RESCHEDULED: Bay to Breakers 2020 | Everything You Need to Know

-Where to pick up your racing packet – It’s too late to have your bib mailed, so racing packets must be picked up at the Bay to Breakers Expo at the San Francisco Concourse & Exhibition Center (635 8th Street) either Friday 11am to 7pm, or Saturday 9am to 5pm.
-The expo is free and open to the public and features 50+ vendors.
+Where to pick up your racing packet – It’s too late to have your bib mailed, so racing packets must be picked up at the Bay to Breakers Expo at the Fort Mason Center either Friday 11 am to 7 pm, or Saturday 9 am to 5 pm.
+The expo is free and open to the public.